 Tracing your grandparents’ long-lost relatives is one thing; journeying to their birthplace to meet with them first-hand is quite another.
-In her previous article for Inside History, Elisa Jakymin recounted how she and her sister Anna pieced together the story of her grandparents’ emigration from wartorn Eastern Europe and reconnected with the family members who’d remained.
+In her previous blog post, Elisa Jakymin recounted how she and her sister Anna pieced together the story of her grandparents’ emigration from wartorn Eastern Europe and reconnected with the family members who’d remained.
 Here, she reflects on how the sisters’ recent heritage trip to Ukraine and Lithuania helped them delve further into the family history — and took them to some unexpected places.

 Growing up in Australia and after our paternal grandmother Olena and grandfather Jan respectively passed in 2002 and 2009, we had little hope that we would learn about – let alone be fortunate enough to meet – their families, so many years after the fallout of the Second World War.
 However, with the help of a Ukrainian genealogist, and a selection of anonymous photos, a handful of dated letters and a marriage certificate, we have since become acquainted with family members we might never have otherwise discovered.